 In recent years there has been a rise in the popularity of the zero waste movement.
 Zero waste promotes a lifestyle which reduces excess waste, focusing on the three Rs – Reduce, Reuse, Recycle.
 Common examples of zero waste include choosing reusable carrier bags, avoiding packaged goods in favour of loose bulk items, and composting food scraps.
 Although zero waste is commonly a lifestyle choice, in recent years followers have also applied it to eating.
 There are a number of high profile zero waste chefs and bloggers who follow a zero waste diet.

 A zero waste diet has many things in common with the low carbon diet, but they are not the same.
 Whilst the low carbon diet would generally be considered a zero/low waste diet, A zero waste diet, may not necessarily be a low carbon diet.
 Zero waste practitioners focus on reducing food and packaging waste.
 These are important features of the low carbon diet but come after the importance of changing what you eat.
-For example it is still possible to follow a zero waste diet and eat a meat & dairy heavy diet, which is actively discouraged in the low carbon diet.
-In general a low carbon diet favours what choices are the best for the environment, rather than just reducing waste.
+For example it is still possible to follow a zero waste diet and eat a diet heavy with meat & dairy, which is actively discouraged in the low carbon diet.
+In general a low carbon diet favours choices that are the best for the environment, rather than just reducing waste.

 So now we understand why a low carbon diet is important.
 In the next section I’ll explain what adds to the carbon footprint of the food we eat.